Usability

 Form Design And The Fallacy Of The Required Field

-requiredfieldsI was on a mailing list today, and this came across:
+requiredfieldsI was on a mailing list today and this came across:

 “Use red asterisks — they’re the standard for showing required fields.”

-This was something even the great Jared Spool mentioned at an event as gospel, and showed an example in his PowerPoint (which I still haven’t received, but that’s another blog post).
+This was something even the great Jared Spool mentioned as gospel at an event and showed an example in his PowerPoint, which I still haven’t received – but that’s another blog post.
 He was explaining how another client had used asterisks to show optional fields.

 Here’s a few truths about form design that I’ve discovered in my time by testing actual users.